murarisreenidhi/FullStackOpen/README.md

-# Solutions of part 2 exercises
+# Solutions for part 3 exercises

-In this part, we will first take a look at how to render a data collection, like a list of names, to the screen.
-After this, we will inspect how a user can submit data to a React application using HTML forms.
-Next, our focus shifts towards looking at how JavaScript code in the browser can fetch and handle data stored in a remote backend server.
-Lastly, we will take a quick look at a few simple ways of adding CSS styles to our React applications.
+In this part our focus shifts towards the backend, that is, towards implementing functionality on the server side of the stack.
+We will implement a simple REST API in Node.js by using the Express library, and the application's data will be stored in a MongoDB database.
+At the end of this part, we will deploy a `phonebook` application to the internet.